 Any account with Data Privacy set to none (full access) and the option Finder access enabled can make use of the Web API.
-However only those with the right to edit categories can perform updates.
+Otherwise, the Web API will reject the credentials of the account.
+Moreover, only those users with the right to edit categories can perform updates through NXQL queries.

 User credentials are verified with basic HTTP authentication.
 For a given user, the visibility and info levels are identical to those defined in their profile in the Portal.

 Note that any change that you make in the Portal to an account is not immediately propagated to the Engine.
 The synchronization between Engine and Portal can take up to five minutes.

 In practice, that means that you can have some temporary inconsistencies regarding the permissions of the accounts in Nexthink.
 For instance, if you remove Finder access from an account by changing its profile to prevent it from accessing the Web API, that account might still be able to query an Engine via the Web API for a few minutes before synchronization takes place and its credentials are invalidated.

 - 200 OK: If the request is successful;

 - 400 Bad Request: If the request is invalid;

 - 401 Not Authorized: If no credentials are provided or if they are not valid;

 - 403 forbidden: If Web API is not licensed.

 Examples of how to use the Web API